 The average cost of workman’s comp insurance per $100 in wages ranges from $.75 in Texas to $2.74 in Alaska.
 If you choose to buy your workman’s comp from biBERK, our direct-to-you model eliminates brokers and middlemen, so you can get coverage at up to 20% less than with other insurance companies.

 How can I Save Money on Workers’ Compensation Insurance?

-As noted above, you can save up to 20% over other providers by getting your workers’ compensation insurance from biBERK.
+As noted above, you can save up to 20% over other providers by getting your workers’ comp for small business insurance from biBERK.
 You should also be sure that you’re covering only the people you want to cover (coverage is typically optional for business owners and officers) and that the work they do is properly categorized.

 Also, the more safely your business operates, the lower your workers’ comp costs will be.
 So training and safety incentive programs can be helpful.

 Workers’ Compensation Insurance for Small Business Frequently Asked Questions

 Our licensed insurance experts are always happy to assist you.
 However, answers to some of the workers’ compensation insurance questions we get asked most frequently are below.

 Although workers’ compensation insurance provides broad coverage for work-related injuries and illnesses, there are some exclusions.
 For example, injuries outside of work aren’t covered, and commuting to and from work generally isn’t covered, though there may be coverage in some states.
 Also, intentional injuries and those occurring as a result of substance abuse or intoxication aren’t covered.